Lgrella/LG-Python-Template/README.md

 How to Use:

 1. Open Codespaces, allow for the environmenet to be set up
-2. Run the make commands: test, lint, and format
+2. Run the make commands: install, format, lint, test

 Example Results: